 22.04.13.
 Steel mesh fence cordon.
 Cathedral Sq, NZDF checkpoint view, Government Life awaiting demolition

-From Gloucester St, the shortest, logical way to Restart Cashel Mall was S through Cathedral Sq past Christ Church Cathedral ghost.
-From Gloucester St, the shortest, logical way to Victoria Sq was N along Colombo St, past Forsyth Barr / Crowne Plaza Hotel.
-But CERA's maze sent Skinner's rats on long, steel mesh fence cordon detours to Restart Cashel Mall & Victoria Sq.
+From Gloucester St, the shortest logical way to Restart Cashel Mall was southwards through Cathedral Sq past Christ Church Cathedral ruin.
+From Gloucester St, the shortest logical way to Victoria Sq was northwards along Colombo St past Forsyth Barr / Crowne Plaza Hotel.
+But CERA's maze caused me to trek along SMF-cordon detours to Restart Cashel Mall & Victoria Sq.

 22.04.13.
 Steel mesh fence cordon.
 Red crane.
 Gloucester St view, red zone, abandoned Craigs House & Victoria Square flats left, awaited demolitions for NZ National govt's / CERA's Blueprint Convention Centre / Te Pae.
 Forsyth Barr / Crowne Plaza Hotel right awaited repairs